billywongstuy/FinalProjectFall2015-BillyWongMatthewZhu/README.md

 # FinalProjectFall2015-BillyWongMatthewZhu #

 # Directions to use #

+## Controls: ##
+Z: Known as A, used to go to the next screen/confirm

+X: Known as B, the back button

+Up/Down/Left/Right: Navigation

 1) Go to Pokemon Folder and open Pokemon.pde

 2) Click the play button